sikang99/FlutterTicTacToe/README.md

 # Flutter TicTacToe Game

+## Work Progress
+- 2019/02/25 fork and modify to run the app by using linux launcher

+## Previous README
 Build legendary Tic Tac Toe game in flutter.

 ### Show some :heart: and star the repo to support the project